human154/gleam-book/README.md

 #### Productivity

-When your Gleam code base grows into a larger, more complex project, you can continue to make changes fearlessly.
+When your Gleam code base grows into a larger, Gleam's static typing will help you to continue to make changes fearlessly in the midst of the complexity.
 The compiler will identify any related, incidental changes that need to be made, anywhere in the entire code base.

-Gleam provides carefully written, super helpful error messages, leaving you with the experience of having an extremely capable and friendly pair programmer.
+Gleam provides carefully written, super-helpful error messages, leaving you with the experience of having an extremely capable and friendly pair programmer.

 #### Compiles To Javascript